How to Use the Preposition 'To'

 Peter objected to the way he acted.

-That car really appeals to Susan.
+That car appeals to Susan.

 It boils down to this: You need to work hard.